EXCURSIONS INCLUDED IN YOUR YOGA TEACHER TRAINING

 Of special significance is the Pule Bandak, a tree that embodies the spirit of the forest, and is used in the making of powerful masks.
 These masks are only used inside the temple, and the trees are not killed to make them.
 An auspicious day is chosen and the Priest asks permission of the tree spirit to cut a small piece of its wood.
 The spirit thus remains embodied in the mask.

 This combination trip includes Monkey Forest where we will feed the monkeys, visit the Temple, feel the vibration of the Trees.
 It will be a wonderful photo taking opportunity.
 On that day we ask that you remove your sunglasses or anything that can be taken by a monkey.
 Wear a closed purse or bag and know that if you carry bananas the monkey’s will find them.

 Water Temple Purification Ceremony

 This experience provides a healing ritual and understanding to the magical mysteries of Balinese spirituality.
 Water is believed by the Balinese to be one of the key forces of life.
 For this very unique spiritual experience, we have established a collaboration with a Holy Water Temple located in the outskirts of Ubud, that carries a mystifying and ancient energy.

-After, you will be escorted for a guided tour of the beautiful peace and quiet of this Ancient Site prior to the ceremony, where you will learn the history that is held on these sacred grounds.
+After putting on your sarong gifted to you by alchemy of yoga, you will be escorted for a guided tour of the beautiful peace and quiet of this Ancient Site prior to the ceremony, where you will learn the history that is held on these sacred grounds.

 After your tour of the temple, the Ceremony will be conducted by a Mangku (Balinese Priest).
 While sitting in meditation the priest will prepare some holy water in a vase with flowers and incense while chanting mantras in ancient Sanskrit.
 Following the mantras, you will be invited to receive a holy water cleansing as this blessed water is sprinkled over your head.